exonum/exonum-doc/src/architecture/storage.md

 ### Forks

-Forks implement the same interfaces as the database underneath, transparently wrapping the real data storage state, and add some additional changes.
+[Forks][fork] implement the same interfaces as the database underneath, transparently wrapping the real data storage state, and add some additional changes.
 From the outer point of view, the changes are already applied to the data storage; however, these changes may be easily rolled back.
 Moreover, there